Banned NBA player Jontay Porter will be charged in betting case, court papers indicate

 A court complaint against those four — Ammar Awawdeh, Timothy McCormack, Mahmud Mollah and Long Phi Pham — accused them of using prior knowledge of an NBA player's plans so that they or their relatives could place winning bets on his performance.

-The complaint identified the athlete only as “Player 1,” but details about him and the game— and a quote from an NBA news release — matched up with the league’s probe into Porter.
+The complaint, filed in early June, identified the athlete only as “Player 1.”
+Details about him and the game — and a quote from an NBA news release — matched up with the league’s probe into Porter.

 According to the complaint, the player owed “significant gambling debts” to Awawdeh, who encouraged the athlete to settle them with a “special”: intentionally exiting games so that bettors in the know could successfully wager on him falling short of what sportsbooks figured he’d do.